boliquan/wp-smtp/readme.txt

 1. Download and extract `wp-smtp.zip` to `wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. "Dashboard"->"Settings"->"WP SMTP"
-4. There are some examples on the settings page, you can click the corresponding icon to view.(such as "Gmail""Microsoft""163""QQ")
+4. There are some examples on the settings page, you can click the corresponding icon to view.(such as "Gmail""Yahoo!""Microsoft""163""QQ")
 5. For more information of this plugin, please visit: [Plugin Homepage](http://boliquan.com/wp-smtp/ "WP SMTP").

 == Changelog ==

+= 1.1.6 =

+* Add Yahoo! example
+* Some optimization

 = 1.1.5 =